Summary: in this tutorial, you’ll learn about PHP variable scopes, which specify the part of code that can access a variable.

 ---|---|

 $GLOBALS | Returns an array that contains global variables.
-The variable names are used to select which part of the array to access. |
+The variable names select which part of the array to access. |

-$_SERVER | Returns data about the webserver environment. |
+$_SERVER | Returns data about the web server environment. |

 $_GET | Return data from GET requests. |